VasuJoshi700/Taxi-Fare-prediction/README.md

 # Data Modelling

-**creating the dummies of the variable having object dtype**
+**Creating the dummies of the variable having object dtype**

-**divide the data data into X and y (independent and targeted variable )** **split the data into train and test**
+**Divide the data data into X and y (independent and targeted variable )** **Split the data into train and test**
-**import the ensemble model Random forest and save it into the variable**
+**Import the ensemble model Random forest and save it into the variable**

-**fit the model into X train and y train data**
+**Fit the model into X train and y train data**

 ### Evaluate the model
 Checking score

 #### Perform Hyperparameter tuning by using grid search

-Image result for what hyperparameters grid search tuning does Hyperparameter tuning is choosing a set of optimal hyperparameters for a learning algorithm.
-A hyperparameter is a model argument whose value is set before the learning process begins.
-The key to machine learning algorithms is hyperparameter tuning.
+Grid search is a tuning technique that attempts to compute the optimum values of hyperparameters.
+It is an exhaustive search that is performed on a the specific parameter values of a model.
+The model is also known as an estimator.
+Grid search exercise can save us time, effort and resources.
+It helps us to find most optima hyperparameters

 # Check the model score